 within the next 24 hours to have your fair fight.

 2: No Degrading Language

 Fighting fair means no name calling, name-calling, insults, put-downs or swearing.

-When you intentionally injure your partner, it’s the same as saying, “You are not safe with me.
+When you intentionally injure your partner, it’s the same as saying, “You are not safe

-and protecting” are the major causes for fighting, in the first place.
+these things; “winning and protecting” are the major causes for fighting, in the first place.

 Sports have many rules against one player intentionally injuring another one.
-The same rules
+The

-must not just apply in relationships, they absolutely must be followed.
+same rules must not just apply in relationships, they absolutely must be followed.

 3: No Blaming